-These interim condensed consolidated financial statements have been prepared in accordance with IAS 34 "Interim Financial Reporting", and should be read in conjunction with the Group's last annual consolidated financial statements as at and for the year ended 31 December 2017 ("last annual financial statements").
-They do not include all the information required for a complete set of financial statements prepared in accordance with International Financial Reporting Standards.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 The Bank maintains its books of accounts and prepares its statutory financial statements in accordance with the Banking Law and the "Regulation on Accounting Applications for Banks and Safeguarding of Documents" published in the Official Gazette No. 26333 dated 1 November 2006, which refers to Turkish Accounting Standards and Turkish Financial Reporting Standards issued by Public Oversight Accounting and Auditing Standards Authority "POAASA" and additional explanations and notes related to them and other decrees, notes and explanations related to accounting and financial reporting principles published by the Banking Regulation and Supervision Agency ("BRSA") and other relevant rules promulgated by the Turkish Commercial Code, Capital Markets Board and Tax Regulations.
 The subsidiaries maintain their books of accounts based on statutory rules and regulations applicable in their jurisdictions.
 The accompanying financial statements are derived from statutory financial statements with adjustments and reclassifications for the purpose of presentation in accordance with IFRS.
-The accompanying consolidated financial statements were authorized for issue by the Bank management on 19 October 2018.
+The accompanying consolidated financial statements were authorized for issue by the Bank management on 25 October 2019.